a-b-street/abstreet/docs/dev.md

 - `map_editor`: GUI for modifying geometry of maps and creating maps from scratch
 - `importer`: tool to run the entire import pipeline
+- `updater`: tool to download/upload large files used in the import pipeline

 Traffic simulation: